Geotechcompany/SpareFinder.org/docs/supabase-setup.md

-# Supabase Setup Guide for PartFinder AI
+# Supabase Setup Guide for SpareFinder

 ## Phase 3: Authentication & Database Setup

-This guide covers the complete setup of Supabase authentication and database schema for the GeoTech PartFinder AI application.
+This guide covers the complete setup of Supabase authentication and database schema for the GeoTech SpareFinder application.

 ## 1. Supabase Project Configuration